 Where Everybody Knows Your Name . . .

 BOTTOM LINE: There are so many different kinds of dental offices out there that there really is a perfect match for every kind of patient.

 Realistically, the ideal dentist builds their practice by being understanding and doing the most conscientious work possible.
 Make an appointment and observe.
 Does everyone in the office treat you with respect?
 Do you feel like you were given time to ask questions?
 Did the dentist take time to explain things in a way that made sense to you?

 I know that as a consumer, I want to be able to walk into a place of business and see the same familiar and friendly faces each time.
 It's important that the space is clean and uncluttered, the providers are knowledgeable and informed, and that everyone who works there seems to enjoy what they do.

-My wife would also add that there are extra brownie points if there's a 'shop dog' (she recently went out of state and was in a bike shop where the owner's dog was just hanging out, that was a huge 'marketing score' for her).
+My wife would also add that there are extra brownie points if there's a 'shop dog' (she recently went out of state and was in a bike shop where the owner's dog was just hanging out, which was a huge store 'marketing score' for her).
 Obviously, we cant do that in a medical setting, which is why you may notice a lot of pictures of dogs just hanging out around the office.

 If you live in Lewiston or Auburn, or any of the surrounding areas, and you're considering Drews Dental, I'll save you some of the research.
 Both Dr. Lake and I are members of the ADA, and we're also both very active in the Maine Dental Association.
 We're committed to the profession and are lifelong learners.

-If you're interested in learning more about our office or the team, taking a tour, finding out what insurance we accept, how many continuing ed courses we have been to in the last few months, or just need a recommendation on the best place to get your dog groomed, give our office a call.
+If you're interested in learning more about our office or the team, taking a tour, finding out what insurance we accept, how many continuing education courses we have been to in the last few months, or just need a recommendation on the best place to get your dog groomed, give our office a call.